How to run an effective meeting?

 NUMA trainers speak the same language as the participants: with over 15 years' experience in management and leadership positions, each coach is therefore an expert and ultra-legitimate on the subjects he or she tackles, enabling participants to experience first-hand the best ways of handling these situations while sharing their feedback.
 Each trainer is selected on the basis of his or her skills and experience.
 Speakers bring unique perspectives and proven strategies for managing emergencies and critical issues.

-The NUMA training course "Réunions moins mais mieux" (fewer but better meetings) offers pedagogical resources that will help you not only to reduce the number of meetings you hold, but above all to learn how to run a better meeting.
+The NUMA "Réunions moins mais mieux" training course offers pedagogical resources that will help you not only to reduce the number of meetings you hold, but above all to learn how to run better meetings.
 For managers, training in meeting facilitation is a key issue.
 In an appropriate training environment, they can develop the skills they need to manage projects effectively and achieve their objectives.
-This training is particularly aimed at managers, as they play a key role in communication and coordination within their team.
+This training is particularly aimed at managers, as they play a key role in communication and coordination within their teams.
 Through training, they learn how to transform each meeting into a strategic tool for tackling their organization's challenges and mobilizing their audience in a productive and engaging way.

 Pedagogical objectives